Sunday, December 13, 2009

 List of supported Solaris versions

-Currently the versions 1.1.2 (SunOS 4.1.4), 2.2 (SunOS 5.2), 2.3 (SunOS 5.3), 2.4 (SunOS 5.4), 2.5.1 (SunOS 5.5.1), 2.6 (SunOS 5.6) are supported (they produce some error messages, but do not trap on boot).
-The versions 7 (SunOS 5.7), 8 (SunOS 5.8) and 9 (SunOS 5.9) can be boot in a minimal mode only (more or less similar to loading Linux with a "init=/bin/sh" boot option).
+Currently the versions 1.1.2 (SunOS 4.1.4), 2.2 (SunOS 5.2), 2.3 (SunOS 5.3), 2.4 (SunOS 5.4), 2.5.1 (SunOS 5.5.1), 2.6 (SunOS 5.6), 7 (SunOS 5.7), 8 (SunOS 5.8) and 9 (SunOS 5.9) are supported.

 Kernel debugger (kadb) can be loaded for the versions 1.1.2 (from a HDD image) and 2.2 - 9 (from a HDD image or an install CD/DVD).

-Solaris 10 and OpenSolaris do not support 32 bit sparc platforms, so they can never be booted under qemu-system-sparc.
+Solaris 10 and OpenSolaris do not support 32 bit SPARC platforms, so they can never be booted under qemu-system-sparc.
 (Some day they maybe will be booted under qemu-system-sparc64 though).

 The versions prior 1.1.1 and 2.0-2.1 do not support SPARCstation-5 or SPARCstation-20, so they can not be booted.
 The version 2.2 can be booted in the SPARCstation-20 emulation mode only (the exact steps are not yet described in this howto).